PAGE UPDATED: 28/10/2022

 Seriously though, be wary of the lagoons as you make your way onto the beach.
 The water drains back into the sea at low tide, meaning that sometimes there is only a thin layer of shingle on top of quicksand!

-We have found recent reports of people getting into difficulties at Shingle Street so give the lagoons a wide berth.
+We have read reports of people getting into difficulties at Shingle Street, so give the lagoons a wide berth.

 Once on the beach, look left (north) towards Orford.
 You will no longer see the distinctive red and white lighthouse that was dismantled this year (2020) but you will see the strange military buildings on Orford Ness.

 Closer, just across the river Ore you may notice seals basking on the spit beaches right opposite you.